ajfisher/ajfisher.me/site/src/content/posts/2017-08-12-embodied-bots.md

 excerpt: >
     Explorations of how to build bots with JavaScript that blend virtual and physical worlds, using chat interfaces like Slack to create embodied agents.
+twitter_excerpt: >
+    How we built bots with JavaScript that interact with both virtual and physical worlds, using platforms like Slack.
+Full slides and code examples from DDD Melbourne. #bots #JavaScript #DDDMelbourne #nlp
 listimage: ../../img/posts/embodied_bots_list.png
 featureimage: ../../img/posts/embodied_bots_touch.png
 imageby: ajfisher - Embodied bots coversations - Flux.Dev